mysticcoders/www/_posts/2010-02-01-integrating-html5-and-wicket.markdown

         add(new Html5UtilsBehavior());
     }
 </pre>
-<p>First thing we see, is we're extending <code>WebMarkupContainer</code>, basically because our component can have body text (useful for fallback support).
+First thing we see, is we're extending <code>WebMarkupContainer</code>, basically because our component can have body text (useful for fallback support).
 Next you'll see that we're adding a behavior <code>Html5UtilsBehavior</code>.
 The basic purpose is to header contribute a useful javascript file when working with browsers that don't yet support HTML5 (Internet Explorer I'm looking at you!).
-Some more code:</p>
+Some more code:\n
 <pre lang="java" colla="+">
     @Override
     protected void onComponentTag(final ComponentTag tag) {